 This photo of me is on New Years day 2012 after a 2000 foot vertical climb up Vail Mountain!
-How did I do that when I received a diagnosis of multiple sclerosis in 2006.
-Since then, I am often asked, what is your secret?
+How did I do that when I received a diagnosis of multiple sclerosis in 2006?
+I’m often asked, what is your secret?
 How do you stay healthy?

-The below are 5 of my favorite natural remedies.
+The below are my favorite natural remedies for multiple sclerosis.
 I believe these strategies may be applicable to anyone with an auto-immune disorder.
 If this protocol is adhered to religiously, some find improvement in as little as 3 months.
-For others it may take significantly longer.
+For others, it may take significantly longer.

-- Fish Oil –This is one of the best anti-inflammatories around.
-I currently take 7 grams per day –That’s 7,000 milligrams.
-(That is a very high dose; be sure to check with your doctor if you would like to take this much fish oil.)
+Fish Oil is one of the best anti-inflammatories around.
+I currently take 5-7 grams per day.
+That’s 5,000 to 7,000 milligrams.
+That is a very high dose.
+Be sure to check with your doctor if you would like to take this much fish oil.

-- Vitamin D –Many people with illness and auto-immune conditions suffer from abnormally low levels of Vitamin D, therefore, when friends ask, I recommend that they get their blood levels of this vitamin checked immediately and then quarterly thereafter.
+Many people with illness and auto-immune conditions suffer from abnormally low levels of Vitamin D. Therefore, when friends ask, I recommend that they get their Vitamin D blood levels checked immediately, then quarterly thereafter.
 When I was severely deficient in Vitamin D, I took a mega dose of 5,000 IU per day, until my levels reached the normal range.

-- Low Dose Naltrexone –Although many of you will argue that a drug is not “natural,” I beg to differ.
-Using this opioid agonist in micro-doses is not accepted treatment yet for multiple sclerosis and other auto-immune disorders.
+Although many of you will argue that Low-Dose Naltrexone is a drug, and not “natural,” I beg to differ.
+Using this opioid agonist in micro-doses is not accepted treatment yet for multiple sclerosis and other autoimmune disorders.
 That’s a shame.
 For more information on this incredible treatment check out my Low Dose Naltrexone page.

 Grains can wreak havoc on a weakened immune system.
-If I had to give one piece of advice to people with any auto-immune disorder, it would be to go on a diet that is entirely (100%) grain free (and also free of grain-like substances such as quinoa, millet, wild rice, etc).
-Of course, gluten is the ultimate no-no –in 10 years recommending a gluten free diet to anyone with an auto-immune condition will probably be standard medical protocol.
+If I had to give one piece of advice to people with any auto-immune disorder, it would be to go on a diet that is entirely 100% Grain Free, and free of grain-like substances such as quinoa, millet, wild rice, etc. Of course, gluten is the ultimate no-no. By 2025 recommending a Gluten Free Diet to anyone with an auto-immune condition will probably be standard medical protocol.
 All of the recipes here are both grain-free and gluten-free.
 To get started in the kitchen check out my Grain Free Diet page.

 If you’re looking for additional guidance, here are some great Functional Medicine doctors that are open minded to both conventional medical treatment and alternative strategies:

-Lastly, I wanted to share this video featuring Terry Wahls, MD that was sent to me by an acupuncturist friend late last fall.
-In 2003 Dr. Wahls, was diagnosed with secondary progressive multiple sclerosis and was so sick she could not even use a regular wheelchair.
-After removing processed foods, grains and dairy from her diet, she experienced an amazing recovery and is now able to walk, horseback ride and do many other strenuous physical activities.
+I also want to share this video featuring Terry Wahls, MD that was sent to me by an acupuncturist friend in 2011.
+Dr. Wahls, was diagnosed with secondary progressive multiple sclerosis and was so sick she could not even use a regular wheelchair.
+After removing processed foods, grains and dairy from her diet, she experienced an amazing recovery and is now able to walk, horseback ride, and do many other strenuous physical activities.